Entanglement and Discord of superposition of Greenberger-Horne-Zeilinger states: Discussion

 \section{Discussion}

 First of all, we note that both the results (\ref{GGpmax1}) and (\ref{eq1}) can straightforwardly be extended to the case of \textit{non-maximal} $GHZ$ states (i.e., $a|i_1i_2\ldots i_N\ran+b|\bar{i}_1\bar{i}_2\ldots \bar{i}_N\ran, |a|^2+|b|^2=1$).
 However, calculation of GME for superposition of two \emph{arbitrary} GHZ states is more involved.
+Fortunately in the present case we have been able to apply the result on permutationally invariant states \cite{Wei09}.
 In fact, even for a single non-maximal (generalized) $W$ state, obtaining the GME is quite non-trivial.
 Recently, the three qubit case has been studied in \cite{tcw} which has been further generalized to $N$-qubits \cite{sud}.
 From a broader perspective, a generalization of GME in which the maximum distance would be calculated from the set of all states which are equivalent under stochastic local operations and classical communications (instead of just product states), has been introduced in \cite{ut}.
 It would be interesting to see how the GME of superposition behaves in this context.

 Another basic question related to the measure of correlations is the \emph{additivity} of the proposed measure.
 It is known that GME is in general not additive \cite{wh}; precisely, for $N\ge3$, GME is not additive for any two $N$-partite antisymmetric states \cite{zch}.
 However, this is still not known for the case of total correlations $T_{\rho}$ ( defined as $S(\rho\|\pi_{\rho})$) in a quantum state.
 It has been conjectured \cite{kavmodiprl} that $T_{\rho}$ is subadditive: $T_{\rho}>E+Q+C_{\sigma}$, where $C_{\sigma}$ is the \emph{classical correlation} $S({\chi}_{\sigma}\|{\pi}_{\sigma})$.